smileart/image_min/README.md

 ## Known Issues

-* [ImgeOptim gem](https://github.com/toy/image_optim) produces children processes (binary compressors) and since the lib itself currently has no compression timeouts we have to set our own timeouts from the outside.
-Therefore, when interrupting the execution of the compression method, we produce ZN-stat marked processes (zombies) each of which consumes 1 thread, which could become quite an issue on serivices like Heroku where we have limited thread pool ([512 available on Heroku for standard-2x Dynos](https://devcenter.heroku.com/articles/limits#processes-threads)).
+* [ImgeOptim gem](https://github.com/toy/image_optim) produces children processes (binary compressors) and since the lib itself at the moment has no compression timeouts we have to set our own timeouts from the outside.
+Therefore, when interrupting the execution of the compression method, we produce ZN-stat marked processes (zombies) each of which consumes 1 thread, which could become an issue on serivices like Heroku where we have limited thread pool ([512 available on Heroku for standard-2x Dynos](https://devcenter.heroku.com/articles/limits#processes-threads)).
 While the [issue](https://github.com/toy/image_optim/pull/149) is being solved with the PR on the official repository we're doing our best to avoid full thread-pool consuming:
 	- Implementing a middleware which, using system calls, detects/counts and kills zombie parent workers (with SIGTERM - 15) for a fraction (about 1%) of requests and consequently lets Puma master process to restart killed cluster members (for configuration see `ZOMBIES_KILLING_RATE`, `ZOMBIES_MAX_POPULATION` environment variables)

-* Quite often REST spects fail due to the execution timeouts.
+* Often REST specs fail due to the execution timeouts.
 If it occures again and again on your local machine, try to execute test suite against the Docker version of the app. **BTW**: running tests with Docker you ain't gonna get 100% coverage, cause the line where the test server gets started won't be executed.

 ## ToDo / Features

 - [x] Optimise vendor images on the fly and transparently serve the compressed versions
 - [x] Resolve symmetrically ciphered URLs (for cross-project usage with the same keys/ivs) into original image URLs
-- [x] Dev endpoint to generate URLs with current key/iv settings
+- [x] Dev endpoint to generate URLs with the given key/iv settings
 - [x] Heartbeat / Status endpoint to minitor service availability
 - [x] Provide ENV configuration options and Optimisation Workers config file
 - [x] Memoisation to save on cipher/decipher process for processed URLs